Finding the perfect plans for your new home is hard work!

 These companies have been on the first page of Google in a search for “house plans” and “home plans”, and most other valuable search terms, since the early 90’s.
 Most are also publishers of many home-related magazines that have been around forever, so all that content is in their websites.
 They also have thousands upon thousands of links from all their advertisers over the decades.
 And finally, they offer 30,000+ house plans, which makes their sites enormous.

-Added to this is the fact that the largest sites are all owned by just two or three large corporations.
-This means they compete with themselves – not much of an advantage – but it also means each occupies the top 3 or 4 positions in rankings for the same terms.
-So everybody else competes for page 2 rankings.
+Added to this is the fact that 7 of the 10 first page results for the most searched keywords are all owned by the same company, each doing business under a separate name!
+This means they compete with themselves – not much of an advantage – but it guarantees that most searchers will purchase plans from them, because they have to get to page two to find other sites.
 And that page is always occupied by smaller (but not small) sites by designers that have also had a presence online since the early ‘90’s.
-And nearly all of them offer their plans on their competitors’ sites
+And nearly all of them offer their plans on their competitors’ sites.

 So no wonder folks searching for the perfect plans are exhausted and frustrated!
 No matter how many sites they visit – unless they search past the second page of results, which is rare – the results are the same.